Skip to content

 THCV (Tetrahydrocannabivarin)

 THCV is another of the most common cannabinoids.
 One of the interesting aspects about THCV is how it affects a person’s “high.”
 THCV amplifies the psychoactive properties of THC, yet it also reduces the longevity of intoxication.
 Cannabis cultivars native to Asia and Africa are more likely than domestic cultivars to have elevated THCV levels.
-THCV is being studied as a potential treatment for diabetes by GW Pharmaceuticals.
+THCV is being studied as a potential treatment for diabetes.

 CBDV (Cannabidivarin)